Nontrivial solutions for nonlinear problems driven by a superposition of fractional p-Laplacians with Neumann boundary conditions: Introduction and main results

-Note that, in the more general setting where $\mu$ is a signed finite Borel measure on [0,1], continuous superpositions of operators of different fractional orders have recently been investigated in \cite{AGKR, AGKR1, DPSV25p, DPSV25, DPSV25j}.
-However, the setting explored in these works differs from the one presented here, since the former was developed for critical problems under Dirichlet boundary conditions.
+More generally, when $\mu$ is a signed finite Borel measure on $[0,1]$, continuous superpositions of operators of different fractional orders have recently been investigated in \cite{AGKR, AGKR1, DPSV25p, DPSV25, DPSV25j}, in the context of Dirichlet boundary problems with critical nonlinearity.